Home : Earlham Summer : Frequent asked questions

 What are the check-in/-out procedures?

-Check in will occur on Sunday, June 18, 2023 and again on Sunday, June 25, 2023 for each week of camp, respectively.
-Check in will occur in the Athletic and Wellness Center (campus map).
-Parking is available in Lot F with overflow lot in Lot E. Parking passes will not be needed for families dropping students off.
-However, parking passes will be necessary for students who drive themselves and wish to park their car for the week.
-These will be issued at check-in for students.
+Check-in will occur on Sunday, July 7, 2024 for session one and on Sunday, July 14, 2024, for session two.
+Check-in will occur in the Athletic and Wellness Center. (campus map) Parking is available in Lot F with overflow in Lot E. Parking passes will not be needed for families dropping off students; however, they are necessary for students who drive themselves and wish to park their car for the week.
+Passes will be issued at check-in for students.

-A closing ceremony will be conducted during the Friday lunch hour in the Dining hall from noon – 1 p.m.
-Up to two guests per student are welcome to attend lunch/closing ceremonies with their students, but must RSVP by emailing [email protected] no later than June 1, 2023.
+A closing ceremony will be conducted during the Friday lunch hour in the dining hall from noon to 1 p.m.
+Up to two guests per student are welcome to attend lunch/closing ceremonies.
+Guests must RSVP by emailing [email protected] no later than July 1, 2024.

 Will there be any off-campus field trips?

-Yes, off-campus field trips will be included in the Earlham Summer programs to Levi Coffin State Historic Site and Cope Environmental Center, both located within 15 miles of campus.
-Busing services will be provided by Richmond Community Schools.
+Yes, off-campus field trips will be included in the Earlham Summer programs.
+Bussing services will be provided by Richmond Community Schools.

 If a student becomes ill with COVID-19 while attending Earlham Summer, the emergency contact will be required to pick up the participant within the same day of notification.